Brian Ross, PhD, MD

 Professor, Department of Anesthesiology, University of Washington, School of Medicine

-Executive Director, The Institute for Simulation and Interprofessional Studies (ISIS), University of Washington
+Executive Director, The WWAMI Institute for Simulation in Healthcare (WISH), University of Washington

 Attending Staff, Department of Anesthesiology, University of Washington School of Medicine